“It’s not possible to be seclusion/restraint free with a mentally ill population.”

 The data reflected to the Task Force that changes in our practice were necessary.
 Despite no increases in the number of beds the past two years, seclusion and restraint episodes continued to increase.

-The Staff Educator contacted Kendra Stea, Associate Director of Implementation at the Crisis Prevention Institute, for advice and guidance.
+The Staff Educator contacted Kendra Stea, Associate Director of Implementation at the Crisis Prevention Institute from 2001 to 2010, for advice and guidance.
 She directed the Task Force to several reference sources and advised the Task Force to direct initial focus on the debriefing process.
 Stea advised that starting with an exploration of our debriefing process would help the Task Force to identify the patient’s perspective and evaluate staff practice.
 Stea also recommended implementing CPI’s Enhancing Verbal Skills: Applications of Life Space Crisis InterventionSM

 training.
 The Task Force reviewed the materials and recommendations and decided to adopt this approach.
 As a result, the Task Force began a process of implementation.